 Edit and proof your abstract before submitting.
 APS will not edit abstract submissions; they will be published as submitted.

-Designated presenting author (of either an oral technical or poster) MUST be registered for the 2017 APS Annual Meeting and paid the fee by June 7, 2017.
-Failure to register will result in your abstract being withdrawn from the meeting.
+Designated presenting author (of either an oral technical or poster) MUST be registered for the 2016 APS Annual Meeting and have paid the fee by June 3, 2016.
+Failure to register will result in your abstracts being withdrawn from the meeting.

 Abstracts should be proofed to make sure all authors and affiliations were accepted to the online form.

-Publication of tables, charts, and graphs projected onto screens or posted at the annual meeting by anyone other than an author or presenter is prohibited unless a release has been requested and received in writing from an author or presenter
+Publications of tables, charts, and graphs projected onto screens or posted at the annual meeting by anyone other than an author or presenter is prohibited unless a release has been requested and received in writing from an author or presenter.

 - Abstracts must report results of original research or other activity of significant merit that relates to phytopathology and the related industry.